• Menu

 Sure, it only has one double chairlift, and just 25 years ago, it didn’t even have that – they were still running a T-bar up the monstrous peak.
 You have to love that level of passion; my legs hurt just thinking about it.

-Turner is only open Friday through Sunday, so despite being in one of the less snowy areas of the state, there are four whole days of powder accumulation each week.
+Turner is only open Friday through Sunday, so despite being in one of the less snowy areas of the state, it gets four whole days of powder accumulation each week.
 It’s admittedly not a great hill for beginners.
 Around two-thirds of the runs are black diamonds, and nearly all of the others are intermediate.
 There are no green runs from the summit either, just one winding switchback from the midway to the lodge.

 Where to Stay near Turner Mountain: